ICT

 Key Stage 4 Qualification Courses and Programmes of Study:

-In Key Stage 4 throughout years 11 and 12 students can study BTEC Digital Information Technology or OCN Information Technology (Level 2).
+In Key Stage 4 throughout Years 11 and 12 students can study BTEC (Tech Award) Digital Information Technology.
+All students in Years 11-12 will also be continuing with their OCN IT Applications qualifications, which commenced in Year 10.

 The BTEC Digital Information Technology course explores user interface design principles and project planning techniques.
 It requires students to collect, present and interpret data.
 Students also explore effective digital working practices and ultimately, they gain an in-depth understanding of how the ICT Industry works.
 There are two coursework units and one exam.

-The OCN Information technology course is all coursework and focuses on the digital literacy and practical use of ICT.
-Units explore word processing, spreadsheets, presentations, and user fundamentals in detail.
+The OCN Information Technology course is all coursework and focuses on digital literacy and practical use of ICT.
+Units explore word processing, using the internet, presentations, and user fundamentals in detail.

 Key Stage 5 Qualification Courses and Programmes of Study:

-In Key Stage 5 students can continue from the Key Stage 4 pathway through either the BTEC Level 3 National Certificate in Information Technology or OCN NI Diploma in Information Technology.
+In Key Stage 5 students can continue from the Key Stage 4 pathway with the BTEC Level 3 National Certificate in Information Technology.